 As stated by Bernanke (1995), understanding the Great Depression is the Holy Grail of macroeconomics.
 Eichengreen and Sachs (1985) argue that the length and depth of the Great Depression and the recovery from it can be explained by the fixed exchange rate regime.
 Under this type of regime, local shocks have long and profound effects on economic activity due to the lack of adjustment of the external sector.
 The flexible exchange rate, on the other hand, enables price adjustment, which reduces the decline in competitiveness.
 In this paper, we evaluate this mechanism empirically using novel micro data.
 We complement Eichengreen and Sachs (1985) evidence by exploiting cross-sectional variation in the US.
 This cross-sectional variation comes from novel data on high-frequency economic activity, bilateral international trade indicators, and census data.
-This variation allows as to control for common shocks across the US in a given period of time and identify the contribution of the mechanism.
+This variation allows us to control for common shocks across the US in a given period of time and identify the contribution of the mechanism.

 We start by showing some stylized facts in this section.
 We construct a measure of the export-weighted exchange rate for the US.
 The US was not the first country to abandon the gold standard.
-Mexico abandoned it in August 1931 after the monetary reforms called "Plan Calles," the UK left in September 1931,6 and other countries had had flexible regimes since the beginning of the Great Depression.
+Mexico abandoned it in August 1931 after the monetary reforms called "Plan Calles," the UK left in September 1931, and other countries had had flexible regimes since the beginning of the Great Depression.
 This variation generates many exchange rate shocks depending on the exposure of exporting sectors to those countries.
 The objective of this measure is to have a general idea of the main changes in the exchange rate that the US experienced during the Great Depression.
-To construct this measure, we obtain bilateral exchange rates at the monthly level for 33 countries representing 86.6 percent of total US trade with foreign countries in 1928.7 We define the exchange rate as the US dollar over the foreign currency, so an increase of the indicator represents a depreciation of the US dollar.
+To construct this measure, we obtain bilateral exchange rates at the monthly level for 33 countries representing 86.6 percent of total US trade with foreign countries in 1928.
+We define the exchange rate as the US dollar over the foreign currency, so an increase in the indicator represents a depreciation of the US dollar.
 We normalize the exchange rate of each country to July 1931 (equal to 1).
-Then, we take the share over the total exports of the sample of each country's US imports and construct a weighted average exchange rate with those shares.8 Figure 1 shows the evolution of this export-weighted exchange rate and the normalized bilateral exchange rate for some particular countries.
+Then, we construct a weighted exchange rate, where the weight of each bilateral exchange rate is the fraction of total exports that goes to that country in 1928.
+Figure 1 shows the evolution of this export-weighted exchange rate and the normalized bilateral exchange rate for some particular countries.